wsaffran/stock-market-app/README.md

   - Display grey when the current price is equal to the day’s open price.
   - Display green when the current price is greater than the day’s open price.

-For the server side, I wanted to build this app in Node.js in an Express framework and use GraphQL API design architecture with a GraphQL database.
-I chose this stack because all of the technologies work really well together and I felt that it was perfect for the project at hand.
-I really enjoy working with Node.js and I think its event driven arghitecture is really powerful.
-I used GraphQL instead of a RESTful system so I could fetch exactly what I wanted and I like working with its schema and type system.
+For the server side, I wanted to build this app in Node.js in an Express framework and use GraphQL API design architecture with a MongoDB database.
+I chose this stack because all of these technologies work really well together and I felt that it was perfect for the project at hand.
+I really enjoy working with Node.js and I like working with its event driven arghitecture.
+I used GraphQL so I could fetch exactly what I wanted and I like working with its schema and type system.
 Lastly the models were simple, so MongoDB works great as a database.
-For the client side, I wanted to build the app in React because of its component structure and ease of integration with create-react-app.
+For the client side, I wanted to build the app in React because of its component structure and easy setup with create-react-app.

 My schema included User, Stock, and Transaction models where a each of a users stocks held single ticker with aggregated transaction data (total shares) for ease of use on the front end.
 I used bcrypt and json web tokens to hash passwords and authenticate users.
-I call to the Alpha Advantage API from the back end using both `axios` and the `alphaadvantage` packages.
-On the client, I made use of `react-router-dom` for routing the applicaiton, took advantage of the component structure, and styled the project with custom CSS.
+I call to the Alpha Advantage API from the back end using both `axios` and the `alphavantage` packages.
+On the client side, I made use of `react-router-dom` for routing the applicaiton, took advantage of the component structure, and styled the project with custom CSS.

-I had a good deal of fun working on this project and learned a lot.
-Overall it was a great opportunity.
+I had fun working on this project and learned a lot.
+It was a great opportunity.

 ## Acknowledgments